Subscribe to the Podcast

 Nationwide protests against racism, police violence and racial inequality have shaken the nation to its core.
 Support for the Black Lives Matter Movement and anger over police treatment of African-Americans grew dramatically in recent weeks.

 Outrage over the graphic deaths of George Floyd and other Black men and women changed the debate over racism.
 We look at the prospects for lasting change and whether we can find common ground in response to recent events.

-Our guests are professor, community activist and lawyer, Ilyasah Shabazz, and trauma care surgeon, Brian Williams, MD.
+Our guests are author, activist and professor Ilyasah Shabazz, and trauma care surgeon Brian Williams, MD.
 Professor Shabazz often speaks about the legacy of her father, Malcolm X. She promotes higher education for at-risk youth and interfaith dialogue to build bridges between cultures for young leaders of the world.
 Doctor Williams led the trauma team that treated police officers ambushed by a sniper in Dallas in 2016 – the largest loss of life for US law enforcement since 9/11.

 READ THE EPISODE TRANSCRIPT

 Professor Ilyasah Shabazz promotes higher education for at-risk youth, interfaith dialogue to build bridges between cultures for young leaders of the world, and she participates on international humanitarian delegations.
 She served as a member of the U.S. Delegation that accompanied President Bill Clinton to South Africa to commemorate election of President Nelson Mandela and the Education & Economic Development initiatives.
 She was a member of the U.S. Interfaith Leadership Delegation to Mali, West Africa with Malaria No More, and she received a personal letter of acknowledgement for preserving her “father’s proud legacy by working to secure equality in our time and for generations to come,” from President Barack Obama.